 Most groups have "end of series" parties after every 10 classes; there's also a holiday party in December and "Burns Night" in January near the date of Robert Burn's birth (January 25).

-Parties are similar to the regular classes except that less time is spent teaching and there's more food and often live music.
+Parties are similar to the regular classes except that less time is spent teaching and there's more food.
 The Burns Night celebration includes a ceremonial reading of Robert Burn's "Address to the Haggis", followed by refreshments including haggis, neeps, and tatties.

-All these events will be listed on our Events page, with links to the registration forms and other information.
+Most of these events are listed on our Events page, with links to the registration forms and other information.

-Our teachers are local members who have been trained and certified by the RSCDS.
+Our teachers are local members, most of whom have been trained and certified by the RSCDS.

 There are RSCDS branches in NY, Connecticut, Pennsylvania, and Delaware; our Links page will connect you to their websites for dates and schedules.
 The NY and NJ branches share many members and are always welcome at each other's classes and events.

 In fact, there are RSCDS groups everywhere in the world.
 Check the RSCDS 'Branch and Group Finder' page to find a group wherever you happen to be.
-(Ufortunately the RSCDS Branch and Group search doesn't seem to work with US states; try googling 'Scottish Dance' and the state or city you're interested in.)
+(Ufortunately the RSCDS Branch and Group search doesn't seem to work with US states; try googling 'Scottish Dance' and the state or city you're interested in to find a local group.)

 Click the class page for our local group: Ho-Ho-Kus.
 For other nearby groups check our Links page.